Psychology Hacks to Convert Sales!

-However, when the BOGO is applied the seller earns more profit than they would have if they ran their standard sale.
-You can see that each pair of jeans cost the seller $20, so for two pairs the seller's cost is $40.
+However, when the BOGO is applied, the seller earns more profit than they would have if they ran their standard sale.
+You can see that each pair of jeans costs the seller $20, so for two pairs the seller's cost is $40.
 But with a 'buy one get one free' sale, the customer would need to purchase one pair of jeans at full price to get the second one for free.
-This means that the seller profits $60 on that sale which is 2x's what they would have made on their standard sale.
+This means that the seller profits $60 on that sale, which is 2x what they would have made on their standard sale.

 Use color psychology to your benefit!

-The psychology of red - Red creates a sense of urgency which is why it's popular for clearance sales.
-It has been know to also encourage appetite, which is why food chains such as McDonalds and Jack in the Box capitalize on the color red.
+The psychology of red - Red creates a sense of urgency, which is why it's popular for clearance sales.
+It has been known to also encourage appetite, which is why food chains such as McDonalds and Jack in the Box capitalize on the color red.
 Physically, the color red is associated with blood or anything heart related.
 This color is known to evoke excitement and passion.

 The psychology of orange & yellow - These two colors are very similar as they both promote cheer, friendliness and optimism.
-Yellow can appeal to a younger audience like Snapchat's logo.
+Yellow can appeal to a younger audience, like Snapchat's logo.
 It gives the feeling of happiness, youthfulness and creativity.
-Orange, is great for impulse buyers - it's been proven to draw folks in and get them to click 'buy'.
-However, careful when using orange for advertising, as it triggers a sense of caution.
+Orange is great for impulse buyers - it's been proven to draw folks in and get them to click 'buy'.
+However, be careful when using orange for advertising, as it triggers a sense of caution.

 The psychology of purple - Purple is often associated with royalty, wisdom and even respect.
 Purple even stimulates problem-solving skills as well as creativity!